Alan L. Beller is a partner based in the New York office.

 Mr. Beller often chairs or speaks at leading conferences regarding securities law, corporate governance and corporate law matters.
 He is one of the authors of U.S. Regulation of the International Securities and Derivatives Markets

 (Tenth Ed., Wolters Kluwer, 2011).
-Mr. Beller is distinguished as a “star performer” and ranked in the top tier for leading individuals in capital markets by both Chambers Global
+Mr. Beller is distinguished as a “star performer” and ranked in the top tier for leading individuals in capital markets by Chambers Global

-, and was featured in Chambers USA
+.
+He was also featured in Chambers USA

 ’s “spotlight table” for his securities regulation advisory practice.
 In addition, he is recognized by The International Who’s Who of Business Lawyers